-Management is responsible for the preparation and fair presentation of these financial statements in accordance with the modified cash basis of accounting described in Note B; this includes determining that the modified cash basis of accounting is an acceptable basis for the preparation of the financial statements in the circumstances.
-Management is also responsible for the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation and fair presentation of these financial statements in accordance with accounting practices prescribed or permitted by the Department of Human Services, Division of Family Development, State of New Jersey (the "Division of Local Government Services") to demonstrate compliance with the Division's regulatory basis of accounting, and the budget laws of New Jersey.
+Management is also responsible for the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of this balance sheet that is free from material misstatement, whether due to fraud or error.